Climate Change Proceedings · March 2026

 In Defense of

-Private investment as the primary engine of the renewable energy transition
+Private investment — from oil majors to hyperscalers — as the primary engine of the clean energy transition

 Global clean energy investment exceeded $2 trillion in 2024 (IEA)